What is Childcare?

 When you leave your child with another person/s this is child care.
 Nearly every family at some time uses some form of care for their child.

 Childcare is what a daycare, nanny, au pair, home educator, nursery school, or early childhood education centre provides.

 Using a government licensed childcare service is one option.
 Another option is to organise work around the child or make your own childcare arrangements with someone you know such as another parent with a similar aged child.
-Research published in the NZ Research in ECE Journal found that parents of very young children prefer to have caregivers that are known to them.
+Research published in the NZ-International Research in ECE Journal found that parents of very young children prefer to have caregivers that are known to them.

 What to Look for in Choosing Childcare

 The childcare arrangement must suit you as well as being good for your child.
 A childcare, preschool, kindy, family daycare or other childcare service which is most likely to be good for your child is also one that is most likely to be stress-free and good for you.